 Presenter: And I guess that can be hard at first.

 Manager: Yes, but the thing you learn, if you stick at it long enough, is that people will still respect you even if they don't like what you had to say on a particular subject or the way you acted.

 Presenter: Are there other aspects of line managing that you find difficult?

 Manager: One of the hardest, most awkward things is the issue of disciplinary action.
 The company should have a system in place for dealing with this kind of area, and you have to make sure the system is understood and agreed by everyone.
 But ultimately, if you've taken the employee through all the procedures and he or she still doesn't shape up, some hard decisions have got to be made.

 Presenter: We seem to be focusing a lot on the negative side here.
 What about some of the positive things?

 Manager: Oh, the chance to help people reflect on things, how they are developing with the company.
 I like seeing people develop, change and perhaps go off on a completely new path, something that may never have occurred to them if you hadn't pointed them in that direction.

 Presenter: I imagine it can be quite satisfying.

 Manager: Yes.
-And then there’s the sheer variety.
+And then there's the sheer variety.
 You plan your work, you have to get yourself well organised, but ultimately no two days are ever the same.
-There is always a new challenge, and I like that more than anything.
+There's always a new challenge, and I like that more than anything.